Posted by Janine Griffiths

 Screenshot of Autumna directory searching for Scotland

-You will then be able to select the type of care home you are looking for.
+You will then be able to select the type of nursing home you are looking for.
 Then click search again.

 Autumna search directory